 Finally, involving clients in these meetings can be a disaster because you can never 100% guarantee that editors will keep their appointments.
 Even if you have confirmed meetings, they can get canceled due to breaking news or unexpected deadlines.
 Then, you are left with an angry client, which is never fun.

-Gain instant feedback
+4. Gain instant editor feedback

 When at a desk side, pitch your clients at your own risk.
 What do I mean by this?
 Gauge how the conversation is going before you start rambling on about your clients.
 You are trying to build a solid relationship, so don’t become a pushy salesperson.
 However, chances are the contact you are meeting with will ask about the clients you work with.
 This is your opportunity to showcase your roster and get instant feedback.